 Everything can change at any moment, suddenly and forever (Paul Auster)

-The batter stands and hopes and of course I’m having none of it.
-How the hell can I hear anything with the Grand Prix on the A road?
-‘Not out.
-Over bowled,’ I announce.
-My colleague, walking in from square leg points to his right ear to confirm he couldn’t hear anything.
-Cue the the tiresome guilt tripping of the batter who is out for a few more soon after the incident and is given a less than polite send-off peppered with gerunds along with advice on how to get rid of the evidence on the edge of the bat.
+The batter stands his ground and I’m having none of it.
+With the Grand Prix on the A-road, I can’t hear a thing.
+I announce Not out.
+Over bowled.
+My colleague, walking in from square leg, points to his right ear to confirm he can’t hear anything.
+The fielders are unhappy, but the batter is soon out and is given a less than polite send-off which includes advice on how to get rid of the alleged red mark on the bat edge.

 The incident has no influence on the game’s outcome.
 But the same finger of fate is at work after the game.
-Approaching my car, I encounter the wicket keeper and team-mate about to set off.
-The wicket keeper eases the passenger window down.
-“Thanks umps, hope to see you later in the season,” he says in tone of voice that suggests he might not actually mean that he hopes to see me later in the season.
+Approaching my car, I encounter the fielding side’s wicket-keeper and team-mate.
+The keeper eases the passenger window down.
+Thanks umps, hope to see you later in the season he says in tone of voice that suggests he might not actually mean that he hopes to see me later in the season.

-And purely for quality control purposes, I ask him with a faint smile: “Did he really hit it?”
+And purely for quality control purposes, I ask him with a faint smile: Did he really hit it?

+No idea umps, couldn’t hear a thing.
 At least Dick Turpin wore a mask.